GEMPACKsoftware/HARPY/README.md

 ## NEW - Harpy is available on pip!

-Harpy can now be installed using pip:
+Harpy can now be installed using pip (for python 3):

 ```
     pip install harpy3